BESSER-PEARL/BESSER/docs/source/generators/flutter.rst

 Flutter Generator
 =====================

-BESSER introduces a code generator for `Flutter <https://flutter.dev/>`_ applications.
+BESSER introduces a code generator for Flutter applications.
 This generator simplifies database access in Flutter by providing a user-friendly interface for CRUD operations (Create, Read, Update, Delete).

 The Flutter Code Generator seamlessly integrates with the BESSER framework and its BUML metamodel.
-By supplying a :doc:`structural model <../buml_language/model_types/structural>` and a :doc:`GUI model <../buml_language/model_types/gui>`, the code generator automatically generates efficient code for database interaction.
+By supplying a BUML model and a GUI model, the code generator automatically generates efficient code for database interaction.
 The generated code adheres to established Flutter best practices and follows the provided models.

 With the Flutter Code Generator, you can expedite the development process and effortlessly manage database operations in your Flutter application, all while maintaining code quality and consistency.

 .. image:: ../img/flutter_generator_schema.png
   :width: 1000